-After calibrating the zero point, remove the Probe from the calibration bottle then reinsert, agitate and allow the reading to settle.
+After calibrating the zero point, remove the Probe from the calibration bottle then reinsert, activate the probe cleaning feature then allow the reading to settle.
 Check the turbidity reading is within +/- 1NTU of zero.
 If not, re-calibrate the zero point.